 Seurat’s large scale painting was an artistic breakthrough.
-It came at a time when critics questioned whether his Neo-Impressionist pointillist technique was too cold and unsuitable for the noblest art form -- the nude.
-Seurat responded with a triple portrait, from various points of view, that has the feel of a Salon painting.
+It came at a time when critics questioned whether his Neo-Impressionist pointillist technique was too cold and unsuitable for the noblest art form — the nude.

 A cool detail is that Seurat painted his famous A Sunday on La Grande Jatte in the background.
 The models may be the same in both paintings.